Contest Resources

 Contestant Briefing Checklists for Online: pre-contest checklists the Toastmaster uses to brief contestants about the contests.

-Chief Judge Briefing Checklists for Online: pre-contest checklists the Chief Judge uses to brief voting judges, tiebreaker judges, timers, ballot counters, and SAA.
+Chief Judge Briefing Checklists: pre-contest checklists the Chief Judge uses to brief voting judges, tiebreaker judges, timers, ballot counters, and SAA.

 Contest Slides & Awards